charliewadds/LogicAnalyzer/README.md

 The code uses the Arduino library (for now) and can be uploaded using the arduino IDE.

+### Plans and Updates
+- The capture should use the DMA controller through I2S for faster speeds
+- Triggers etc need to be implemented

 to recive the data over the seral port I am using [PulseView](https://sigrok.org/wiki/PulseView) the software has an 'OpenBench Logic Sniffer & SUMP compatibles (ols)' option.

 ### Examples